Investors-FastTrack/FTLightning/docs/Examples/01b-Login-Example.md

 The code below shows how exchange your account number, password, and appid for a temporary token.

-The temporary token and appid must be passed as a header to all other FT Cloud API requests.
+The temporary token and appid must be passed as a header to all other FT Market Data API requests.

 >Save the token as a local variable.
 The request to the /auth/login end point only needs to be called once.